ShieldOrder/proposal-disclosure-schema/templates/legacy-template.md

 [Your response]

 Stop or pause signals.
-Conditions under which continuing the work may no longer make sense.
+Conditions under which, from the proposer’s perspective, continuing the work may no longer make sense.

 [Your response]